gaps-closure/hal/daemon/README.md

 If there are multiple HAL daemon instances on a node, then they must use different interaces.

 Planned HAL extensions include:
+- Mediating  exchange between the application and the guard devices, handling the multiplexing/demultiplexing, segmentation/reassembly and rate control, as applicable.
 - Configuring the cross domain guards.
-- Performing ADU encoding/decoding.
+- Performing device-speciic ADU encoding/decoding.
-- Mediating  exchange between the application and the guard devices, handling the multiplexing/demultiplexing, segmentation/reassembly and rate control, as applicable.